 Scientists are discovering new ways every single day to improve human cognition.
 One way involves engaging in mindful awareness during everyday activities.
 The other method includes practicing mindfulness while engaged in formal study sessions.

-Both methods help increase focus, concentration, memory recall, critical thinking skills, creativity, problem-solving abilities, decision-making skills, emotional control, impulse management, patience, persistence, leadership qualities, communication skills, teamwork, conflict resolution, empathy, compassion, altruism, forgiveness, gratitude, love, kindness, generosity, humility, courage, confidence, faith, hope, optimism, joyfulness, equanimity, acceptance, contentment, balance, serenity, peace, and much more.
+Both methods help increase focus, concentration, memory recall, critical thinking skills, creativity, problem-solving abilities, decision-making skills, emotional control, impulse management, patience, persistence, leadership qualities, communication skills, teamwork, conflict resolution, empathy, compassion, altruism, forgiveness, gratitude, love, kindness, generosity, humility, courage, confidence, faith, hope, optimism, joyfulness, stability, acceptance, contentment, balance, serenity, peace, and much more.

 It will give you energy.